+Priority will be given to clubs and

+organizations which did not show a film this

+semester.
+It is not necessary to plan a

+specific film at this time, but bids must be

+made sometime this week to make your

+club, organization or hall eligible for a date

+next semester.

-Priority will be given to clubs and organizations which did not show a film this semester.
-It is not necessary to plan a specific film at this time, but bids must be made sometime this week to make your club, organization or hall eligible for a date Enrollment no problem in ND physics department department's enrollment is at the same level that it has been for the past three or four years, and is in no way facing an enrollment crisis, Physics department head Dr. Walter C. Miller announced.
-In two issues of the Observer last week, space was taken out by the physics department to advertise tour courses for non-sciencs majors; Topics in Physics, Descriptive Astronomy, Concepts of Relativity, and Emergence of Modern Scientific World Views.
+The 17th Collegiate Jazz Festival stepan center-notre dame univ april 11 and 12 Enrollment no problem in ND physics department University Physics department's enrollment is at the same level that it has been for the past three or four years, and is in no way facing an enrollment crisis, Physics department head Dr. Walter C. Miller announced.
+In two issues of the Observer last week, space was taken out by the physics department to advertise four courses for non-sciencs majors; Topics in Physics, Descriptive Astronomy, Concepts of Relativity, and Emergence of Modern Scientific World Views.
 Doubts raised by this action concerning the depratment's fullenrollment status were dispersed by Miller as a misinterpretaiton.
-We ran those adds merely as a way to reach out to non-science majors in the hope that they, too, might find physics as attractive a subject as we do," Miller srated.
-"We are not trying to get more physics majors through this action, but we do want to have more people share with us the beauty of nature that physics describes," he "We are not having enrollment problems and are not expanding the number of faculty we have, Miller continued.
+We ran those adds merely as a way to reach out to non-science majors in the hope that they, too. might find physics as attractive a subject as we do," Miller srated.
+"We are not trying to get more physics majors through this action, but we do want to have more people share with us the beauty of nature that physics describes," he 'We are not having enrollment problems and are not expanding the number of faculty we have, Miller continued.
 Citing that the number of student credit hours per faculty member have not varied beyond a few percentage points over the past five years, Miller explained that the department would not have to expand if more students elected to take more physics courses.
-'We are trying to increase student credit hours per faculty member, but it would not matter if we could not do this--if very few people wanted to take some physics," Miller stated.
-"We would like to do this simply because we think that we can handle the additional teaching ," he added.
+"We are trying to increase student credit hours per faculty member, but it would not matter if we could not do this--if very few people wanted to take some physics," Miller stated.
+"We would like to do this simply because we think that we can the additional handle teaching ," he added.
 When asked if any more ads would be taken out, Miller responded, "Not again until next semester, just before registration.
 After that we will probably do it again towards the end of next year's Spring semester," he concluded.
 Illegal activities probed in U.S. Agricultural Dept.

-WASHINGTON (UPI) - Gov- man for uncovered evidence of after- department had found Department and also are The case was closed after a probing allegations female single narcotics arrest, he said. workers ran a prostitution ring, a spokesman said Tuesday. spokesman added.
+probing allegations female single narcotics arrest, he said. workers ran a prostitution ring, a spokesman said Tuesday. spokesman added.